 8. New Developments in IT Communication and Commerce

-The call for proposals for the Australia-China Joint Action Program in 2018 is now CLOSED
+The call for proposals for the 2020 ASSA-CASS Joint Action Program is now OPEN

 Application forms should be submitted via email to: